fostroll/corpuscula/doc/README_CONLLU.md

 multiword tokens.

 **adjust_for_speech**: if `True`, remove all non alphanumeric tokens and convert all words to lower case.
-That makes the **corpus** blend in with the output of speech recognizing tools.
+That makes the **corpus** blends in with the output of speech recognizing tools.